New blood test could save lives in liver failure bleeding emergencies

 Summary

-This study tested whether a special blood test (ROTEM) can better guide blood transfusions in people with acute-on-chronic liver failure who are bleeding.
-262 participants were randomly assigned to receive transfusions based on either the ROTEM test or standard blood tests.
-The goal was to see if the ROTEM approach reduces the amount of blood products used, bleeding, and side effects like infections or clots.
+This study tested whether a special blood test (ROTEM) can better guide blood transfusions in people with acute-on-chronic liver failure who are bleeding from enlarged veins.
+262 participants were randomly assigned to receive transfusions based on either the new test or standard lab tests.
+The goal was to see if the new approach reduces bleeding, transfusion side effects, and blood clots.

 Get updates